 - 1 tbsp marine salt roasted until dry

-Grind roasted cumin seeds into a fine powder.
+Separately grind roasted salt, cumin, and sesame seeds into a fine powder.